 Using the OnCrawl Data Explorer, you can identify and explore hreflang page clusters, that is, groups of pages that reference one another as hreflang translations.

 Each cluster is assigned a unique ID.
-To view the pages in the cluster for a specific URL, you can use the following shortcut to the OnCrawl Query language filter:
+To view the pages in the cluster for a specific URL, you can use the following shortcut in the Data Explorer to the OnCrawl Query language filter:

 Hreflang declarations that tell search engines which language the page is written in, and which other languages are available.